 FUNDAMENTALS OF THERAPY (1925 - published posthumously,

-and this presumably not fully revised and proofread)
+and thus presumably not fully revised and proofread)

 STORY OF MY LIFE (1925 - published posthumously,

-and this presumably not fully revised and proofread)
+and thus presumably not fully revised and proofread)

 Here are some books that report statements made by Steiner on educational matters